Comedia (album)

-Comedia (Comedy) is the third solo album by Héctor Lavoe.
+Comedia (Comedy) is the third solo album by the Puerto Rican musician Héctor Lavoe.
 It was released on 1978 under the label of Fania Records.
 It is notable for the song "El Cantante", which was written by Rubén Blades.
+In 2006, Hispanic included the album on its list of 10 classic salsa albums.
+The album was named one of the 50 greatest salsa albums of all time by Rolling Stone in October 2024.